Samuelcy/aws-typescript-practice/README.md

 * [X](x)

 ## Course Overview

-Learn to build and manage serverless projects using AWS and Typescript.
-This course covers:
+Learn to build and manage serverless projects using AWS and Typescript:
 - **Infrastructure as Code**: Use AWS CDK for managing CloudFormation stacks.
 - **Serverless Computing**: Build APIs with Lambda, API Gateway, DynamoDB, and S3.
 - **CI/CD Pipelines**: Implement pipelines with AWS CodePipeline.